 Technology changes constantly.
 One day you are watching a rented DVD with your family and the next you are streaming Netflix on your 3D Smart TV.
 Who knows what changes lurk around the corner?

-For contact centers, staying up to date with technology is essential to survival.
+For contact centers and call center agents, staying up to date with technology is essential to survival.
 Not only does it mean keeping up with the competition, but also changing customer expectations.

 But should you innovate just for the sake of innovating?